-How to get over a breakup just got a whole lot easier!
-Breakups are terrible, and they do their own kind of damage on your confidence and self-esteem.
-In most of my books, I am trying to help you learn how to attract or keep a man and confidence always plays a role in that process but you’re in a different place.
+Knowing how to get over a breakup just got a whole lot easier!
+Breakups are terrible, and they do their own kind of damage to your confidence and self-esteem.
+Much of what you find on this site is designed to help you find a great guy or keep the great guy you have, but there is a sad side to relationships, too, and sometimes I have to address it.